Bishop's Waltham: Historic public houses

 The Mafeking Hero, Bank Street, Bishop's Waltham.
 Now Closed.
 This was a 17th-century coaching inn that was initially known as The White Hart; however, it was renamed after the 217-day siege of Mafeking, in South Africa, had been relieved in 1900.
 The pub name honoured men from the village who survived the siege.
 A Whitbread Ales pub at time of closure, but earlier it was Blakes Ales of Gosport.
-It is now used as the Bishop's Waltham Tandoori restaurant.